FavitoX/TaskController/README.md

 # TaskController
-Application to track used time in tasks
+Application to control the time spent on each task.